Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

 Figure 4.
 Data Throughput with Adjacent Channel Interference

-Here are ways to optimize power consumption:
+The following are ways to optimize power consumption:

-Wi-Fi datasheets are complicated, and there are several tricks to watch out for:
+Wi-Fi data sheets are complicated and there are several tricks to watch out for:

 Power consumption is highly dependent on the application and use case.
 In general, we can classify the applications into three major categories: